Darren Beckford: Norwich City

 Norwich manager Dave Stringer had been looking to sign a regular goalscorer for some time, and when Beckford signed, he described Beckford as "the answer to the Norwich supporter's prayers".
 However, he injured his thigh in pre-season training in Russia and, by Christmas, underwent a double hernia operation.
 His spell at Carrow Road was inconsistent and he only scored 13 times in 49 appearances.
 Supporters, in particular, criticised that many of these goals were scored against weaker opposition in the League Cup.
 The highlight of his time at Norwich was his hat-trick in a 4–3 win against Everton – a victory which would prove key to the Canaries avoiding the drop in 1991–92.
 That season, he also proved to be a versatile player, taking over in goal when Bryan Gunn sustained a back injury during a game against Sheffield United at Bramall Lane.
 He made several fine saves but was finally beaten Ian Bryson in a 1–0 defeat.
 He did, though, end the season with a ruptured ankle ligament sustained in the penultimate match of the campaign.

 The 1992–93 season signalled the beginning of the end for Beckford as a Norwich City player.
 In the close season, Mike Walker signed Mark Robins for £800,000 from Manchester United and started to push Chris Sutton up from central defence to lead the Norwich attack.
 A lack of form also meant that he had now fallen behind Lee Power and Rob Newman in the pecking order.
 However, Beckford was still able to make some crucial contributions, including scoring a vital goal in a 3–2 victory against fellow title chasers Aston Villa at Villa Park.

 Oldham and final years

 After less than two seasons with Norwich, Beckford was sold to Oldham Athletic in March 1993 for £300,000.
 Manager Joe Royle had been a long-term admirer of Beckford.
 He played 52 times and scored 17 goals before being released in the summer of 1996 after sustaining a hamstring injury.
 He then unsuccessfully searched for a club to give him first-team football for the next two years.
 Initially, after leaving Oldham, he joined Hearts, where he contributed to their run to the 1996 Scottish League Cup final.
 After goals against St Johnstone and Dundee, he played as a substitute in the final itself.
 These were, however, the only two goals he scored for Hearts.
 He then signed short-term deals with Fulham, Walsall, Rushden & Diamonds, Southport, Total Network Solutions, Bury, and Bacup Borough before retiring.

-Style of play

-Beckford was an athletic forward who had pace, power and a tremendous leap.